-Department offering the course Computer Application
+School Offering the Course SOC

 Course Code CAF101

 Course Title Fundamentals of Computer

-Credits (L:T:P:C) 3:0:2:4
+Credits (L:T:P:C) 3:0:1:4

 Contact Hours (L: T:P) 3:0:2

-Prerequisites (if any)
+Prerequisites (if any) None

 Course Basket Discipline Core

 This course will introduce students with the basics of computer- Hardware, Software, Operating System, Communication Systems.
-This course will also make students to be familiar with Office Tools - MS-Word, MS-Excel and MS- Power Point.
+This course will also make students to be familiar with Office Tools - MS-Word, MS-Exceland MS- Power Point.

-- ✓ The main objective of this course is to aware the student with the basics of computer- Hardware, - ✓ Software, Operating System, Communication Systems. - ✓ Student need to be familiar with Office Tools MS-Word, MS-Excel and MS- Power Point.
+The main objective of this course is to aware the student with the basics of computer-Hardware, Software, Operating System, Communication Systems.
+Students need to be familiar with Office Tools - MS-Word, MS-Excel, and MS- Power Point.